Indiana State Road 352

-State Road 352 (SR 352) is an east–west state road in the US state of Indiana.
-The western terminus is at an intersection with Illinois Route 9 and SR 26 and the highway heads north then east passing through towns like Ambia, Boswell, and Oxford, before ending at U.S. Route 52 (US 52), near Templeton.
+State Road 352 (SR 352) is an east–west state road in Indiana, United States.
+The western terminus is at an intersection with Illinois Route 9 and Indiana State Road 26.
+The highway heads north then turns eastwards, passing through Ambia, Boswell, and Oxford before ending at U.S. Route 52 (US 52), near Templeton.
 The road covers a distance of about 20 mi, passing through mostly rural areas in Benton and Warren counties.